-rage # Schedule 1 - Net Position by Component 286 Schedule 2 - Changes in Net Position 288 Schedule 3 - Fund Balances - Governmental Funds 292 Schedule 4 - Changes in Fund Balances - Governmental Funds 294 Revenue Capacity Information - These schedules contain trend information to help the understand the State's capacity to raise revenues and the sources of those revenues. ie reader Schedule 5 - Revenue Base 296 Schedule 6 - Revenue Rates 298 Schedule 7 - Revenue Payers by Industry/Category 300 Debt Capacity Information - These schedules contain trend information to help the rethe State's outstanding debt, the capacity to repay that debt, and the ability to issue a the future.
-Schedule 8 - Ratios of Outstanding Debt 302 Schedule 9 - Pledged Revenue Coverage 304 Demographic and Economic Information - These schedules offer indicators to help the understand the environment within which the government's financial activities take processes to the contraction of the contract of the con Schedule 10 - Demographic and Economic Indicators 312 Schedule 11 - Principal Employers 314 Schedule 12 - Education Enrollment 315 Operating Information - These schedules assist the reader in evaluating the size effectiveness of the State's government. e, efficiency, and Schedule 13 - State Employees by Function 316 Schedule 14 - Operating Indicators by Function 318 Schedule 15 - Capital Assets Statistics by Function 320 $\label{thm:may-provide} \begin{tabular}{ll} Miscellaneous Statistics-This information may provide the reader with more insight financial and demographic status. \end{tabular}$ into the State's Schedule 16 - Miscellaneous Statistics 322 Note: GASB 63 was implemented in fiscal year 2013, which changed net assets to net position.
+Pa ige #

+Schedule 1 - Net Position by Component 286

+Schedule 2 - Changes in Net Position 288

+Schedule 3 - Fund Balances - Governmental Funds 292

+Schedule 4 - Changes in Fund Balances - Governmental Funds 294

+Revenue Capacity Information - These schedules contain trend information to help the reader understand the State's capacity to raise revenues and the sources of those revenues.

+Schedule 5 - Revenue Base 296

+Schedule 6 - Revenue Rates 298

+Schedule 7 - Revenue Payers by Industry/Category 300

+Debt Capacity Information - These schedules contain trend information to help the reader understand the State's outstanding debt, the capacity to repay that debt, and the ability to issue additional debt in the future.

+Schedule 8 - Ratios of Outstanding Debt 302 Schedule 9 - Pledged Revenue Coverage 304

+Demographic and Economic Information - These schedules offer indicators to help the reader understand the environment within which the government's financial activities take place.

+Schedule 10 - Demographic and Economic Indicators 312

+Schedule 11 - Principal Employers 314

+Schedule 12 - Education Enrollment 315

+Operating Information - These schedules assist the reader in evaluating the size, efficiency, and effectiveness of the State's government.

+Schedule 13 - State Employees by Function 316 Schedule 14 - Operating Indicators by Function 318 Schedule 15 - Capital Assets Statistics by Function 320

+Miscellaneous Statistics - This information may provide the reader with more insight into the State's financial and demographic status.

+Schedule 16 - Miscellaneous Statistics 322 2 -- ----------

+Note: GASB 63 was implemented in fiscal year 2013, which changed net assets to net position.